Yoast/developer/docs/development/integrating.md

 * an integration with the editor as a whole (`initEditorIntegration`).
 Here, there are implementations for the [default block editor](https://github.com/Yoast/wordpress-seo/tree/trunk/packages/js/src/initializers/block-editor-integration.js) and [the Classic Editor](https://github.com/Yoast/wordpress-seo/tree/trunk/packages/js/src/initializers/classic-editor-integration.js).
 These integrations make sure the sidebar is displayed and the highlighting functionality is activated.
 * a scraper that updates the editor data and links the Yoast SEO content analysis (`initPostScraper`)
 * an integration with the primary category element (`initPrimaryCategory`)
-* an integration with the featured image elements (`initFeaturedImageIntegration`)
+* an integration with the featured image element (`initFeaturedImageIntegration`)

 In `term-edit.js` ([here on GitHub](https://github.com/Yoast/wordpress-seo/tree/trunk/packages/js/src/term-edit.js)), we have a very similar integration for terms, without integrations for elements that do not appear on terms.

-For other editors, like Elementor in `packages/js/src/elementor.js`, we have a similar approach (cf. [this code](https://github.com/Yoast/wordpress-seo/tree/trunk/packages/js/src/elementor.js).
-There are some small differences:
+For integrations with other editors, like Elementor in `packages/js/src/elementor.js`, we use a very similar approach (cf. [this code](https://github.com/Yoast/wordpress-seo/tree/trunk/packages/js/src/elementor.js)).
+There are some small differences though:
-- Instead of a scraper, we work with a watcher there (`initElementorWatcher`) to update the editor store.
+- Instead of a scraper, we work with a watcher (`initElementorWatcher`) to update the editor store.
 - The setup of the YoastSEO analysis app (see `initializePostAnalysis` in [the post scraper](https://github.com/Yoast/wordpress-seo/tree/trunk/packages/js/src/initializers/post-scraper.js)) is done in the integration instead of in the watcher.
 - There is some extra code to introduce the Yoast SEO integration to new users (`initializeIntroduction`).
-- The rendering of the sidebar is taken care of through `initElementEditorIntegration`.
+- The rendering of the sidebar is taken care of through `initElementorEditorIntegration`.

 ### Future set-up